mrj/fontselect-jquery-plugin/README.md

 To support this, a `showFontOptions` option has been added, which, if set false, prevents rendering of the variant and subset checkboxes.

+Also, to save time and memory in re-initialization, the ability to call methods on existing fontselect instances has been added.

 ## Documentation

 To create a font selector simply run the plugin on a standard html input element.

 ### How to use

-        $('input.fonts').fontselect();
+Initialize via:

+        [jQueryElements].fontselect(options);

+Call a method on already-initialized font selectors:

+        [jQueryElements].fontselect("method", args...);

+        e.g. $('#font').fontselect("updateSelected") can be used to update the selector after changing the value of the underlying id="font" text box.

-### Options
+### Initialization Options

-Fontselect has one argument, an options object that you might want to customise:

-* style: the class to give the new font selector
+* style: the class to give the new font selector, default 'font-select'
-* placeholder: text to use when no font is selected yet
+* placeholder: text to use when no font is selected yet, default 'Select a font'
-* lookahead: a number of fonts to try and preload ahead in the select box
+* lookahead: a number of fonts to try and preload ahead in the select box, default 2
+* addNoneOption: boolean flag to allow no font to be selected, default true
+* showFontOptions: boolean flag to show checkboxes to select a set of the font's variants and subsets, default true

         $('input.fonts').fontselect({
           style: 'font-select',
           placeholder: 'Select a font',
-          lookahead: 2
+          lookahead: 2,
+          addNoneOption: true,
+          showFontOptions: true
         });

 ### Events